 Now we can finally put the January blues behind us and move into February.
 Along with Pancake Day and Valentine’s Day, London food PR agencies are looking forward to Chinese New Year!

-One of the biggest celebrations of the calendar in China and the festivities can last for up to 15 days.
-Chinese New Year has grown in popularity in western countries and has become a huge celebration in London and therefore it is an important time for food PR in London.
+One of the biggest celebrations in the Chinese calendar.
+The festivities can last for up to 15 days.
+Chinese New Year has grown in popularity in western countries and has become a huge celebration in London.
+Therefore it is an important time for food PR in London.

 Gong hei fat choy!